covid-19-impact-lab/sid/docs/source/reference_guides/contact_models.rst

 The function can depend on period in order to implement policies.
 The values can be floating point numbers.
 In that case they will be automatically rounded to integers in a way that preserves the total number of contacts.

+If the model is ``"meet_group"``, the matching is fully assortative and exhaustive.
+I.e. each individual meets all others who have the exact same value in all ``assort_by`` variables.
+This can be used to model recurrent contacts inside a household, a school class or at the workplace.

+``"assort_by"``
+^^^^^^^^^^^^^^^^^^^^

+A single variable or list of variables according to which the matching is assortative.
+All assort_by variables must be categorical.
+Individuals who have the same value in all assort_by variables belong to one group.
+The ``params`` DataFrame contains entries that govern the probability of meeting people from the own group.
+The index entry of that parameter values is ``("assortative_matching", "name_of_contact_model")``.

+The remaining probability mass is spread on all other groups, adjusting for group sizes and number of planned contacts in each group.

+If the model is ``"meet_group"`` there must be exactly one ``assort_by`` variable.
+If a person has zero contacts in this contact model, it must have a unique value in the assort_by variable.
+Example: an individual who does not go to school needs a unique value in the variable that indicates school classes.

 Combining Contact Models